-Here are our top 5 favorite seafood choices for both health and sustainability (they’re not overfished).
+Here are my top 5 favorite seafood choices for both health and sustainability (they are not overfished).
 Of course, make sure they’re wild caught.

-We even interviewed the owner of Bristol Bay Salmon Company the day before this episode so we could get a really good understanding of the differences in salmon and why sockeye salmon is THE BEST.
+I even interviewed the owner of Bristol Bay Salmon Company the day before this episode so I could get a really good understanding of the differences in salmon and why sockeye salmon is THE BEST.